1939 Chicago mayoral election: Republican primary

-Dwight H. Green defeated former mayor William H. Thompson in the Republican primary.
+Dwight H. Green defeated former mayor William Hale Thompson in the Republican primary.
 Thompson had announced his bid in mid-December 1938.
 This is regarded to have been the last time that two big-name individuals faced one another in a Republican Chicago mayoral primary.

 Results

-Independent candidates
+Independent candidacy of Arthur P. Reilly

 Republican Arthur P. Reilly ran as an independent.

 General election

 Republican nominee Dwight H. Green was strong opponent to the incumbent Kelly.
 Green was a young and talented lawyer, as well as a political reformer.
 As an assistant district attorney, Green had helped to construct the income tax evasion case which led to mobster Al Capone's imprisonment.
 Green ran a vigorous campaign which attempted to make the case against Kelly's political campaign for its connections with criminal elements.
 His campaign also harshly criticized increases in the city tax rate.
 Green's campaign, in a sense, was a four-month series of attacks on the Kelly-Patrick Nash political machine.
 Kelly did not respond to Green's criticisms.
 In fact, for the duration of his campaign, Kelly did not even utter his Republican opponent's name.
 After his defeat in the primary, Thomas Courtney reluctantly agreed to endorse Kelly.

 Kelly received the backing of trade unions.
 By 1939, a significant number of Chicago's African American voters had migrated their support from the Republican party to the Democratic Party.
 Kelly would receive at least half the African American vote.
 Additionally, many of those who supported or benefited from the New Deal policies of Democratic president Franklin Roosevelt supported Kelly's reelection.
 On the eve of the election, Kelly received a further boost when former United States District Attorney George E. Q. Johnson declared in a radio address that he considered Chicago to no longer be a capital of crime, arguing that the city now led the nation in crime prevention, largely crediting Kelly and the city's police commissioner for this.